IEA says oil from emergency stocks to flow immediately in Asia

 Sign up now: Get insights on Asia's fast-moving developments

-The International Energy Agency (IEA) said oil from a record stockpile release will be made available in Asia immediately as buyers in the region clamour to replace barrels lost to war-related disruptions in the Middle East.
+VIENNA - The International Energy Agency (IEA) said oil from an unprecedented stockpile release will be made available in Asia, where buyers are clamouring to replace barrels lost to war-related disruptions in the Middle East.

+The speed with which supplies hit the market is one of the key variables traders are watching to gauge how effective the effort will be in taming oil price increases.

-The agency released a statement after it said it received implementation plans from member states.
-Barrels for Europe and the Americas will only be made available from the end of March.
+The agency’s statement on March 15 came after it received implementation plans for a record 400-million-barrel reserve release announced last week.

+While supplies for Asia will begin to flow right away, barrels for Europe and the Americas will only become available from the end of March.
+Crucially, there was no update on the pace at which those volumes would be released.

-The IEA last week said that the oil market is seeing the biggest supply disruption in history as a result of the war in the Middle East, which has effectively blocked the vital Strait of Hormuz waterway.
-Oil futures closed above US$100 (S$128) a barrel on March 13 and traders are bracing for a tumultuous upcoming week after the US attacked military sites near Iran’s main oil exporting facility over the weekend.
+The IEA last week said that the oil market is seeing the biggest supply disruption in history as a result of the war in the Middle East, which has effectively blocked the vital Strait of Hormuz waterway, shutting in millions of barrels a day of production.

 Buyers in Asia are most reliant on flows from the Middle East, so the speed of reserve releases is particularly key for the region.